-Lucky Mouse Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.
+Cheesecake Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
+Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;